 Wake up early to watch the sun’s rays disperse the morning mists in company of a llama, your best friend on an Andean trek.
 The two-toed feet of a llama and its leathery soles allow them to traverse rocky terrain with ease and agility.
 For this reason, environmentally conscious trekking companies often use llamas as pack animals because their soft-footing is less intrusive to the native environment.

 Llamas have long and thick hair that keeps them warm during cold mountain days.
 Unlike their guanaco ancestors that are mostly brown, the various colors and color combinations of each llama give them a style of their own.
 In the photograph above, the Andean breezes blow through our llama friend’s long white locks to create a careless, wind-swept look.

 # 1 Strike a Pose

 Travelers will likely meet some llamas in the Andean region of South America.
 Keep your camera close because you never know when the opportunity to strike a pose with a llama will arise.

-Our team at Latin America For Less loves sharing photos with fellow travelers.
+Our team at Peru for Less loves sharing photos with fellow travelers.
 Follow us for your daily dose of travel inspiration and entertainment.